-MusicXML is an open standard for exchanging digital sheet music that enables the representation of Western musical notation in XML format.
-It was created by Recordare in 2004 and is now developed by the W3C Music Notation Community Group.
-This standard has become the de facto universal language for exchanging scores between different music notation applications.
+MusicXML is an open standard for exchanging digital sheet music.
+It represents Western musical notation in XML format.
+Created by Recordare in 2004, it's now maintained by the W3C Music Notation Community Group and has become the universal language for score exchange.

-Unlike proprietary formats such as native Finale or Sibelius files, MusicXML is an open and well-documented format.
-This allows any software vendor to implement support for this format, significantly facilitating data exchange between different systems.
+Unlike proprietary Finale or Sibelius files, MusicXML is open and well-documented.
+Any software vendor can implement support, making cross-application data exchange straightforward.

 A MusicXML file consists of a hierarchical structure of XML elements describing all aspects of a musical score: